Event Guide: North Carolina Chinese Lantern Festival in Cary, N.C.

 The lanterns are on hand to showcase the beauty and artistry of the Chinese culture—the art of Chinese lantern making dates back more than 2,000 years, with lantern-crafting skills being passed down from one generation to the next.
 Today, they're popularly used to celebrate the Chinese New Year.
 Each lantern at this year's festival was handcrafted and assembled by more than 25 visiting Chinese artisans and performers to our area.

-In all, the hundreds of lanterns and more than 15,000 LED lights make up 20 distinct displays, including the return of the spectacular Chinese Dragon.
-The Dragon—the star of the show and an important cultural symbol in China—weighs more than 18,000 pounds, is longer than three school buses and requires a crane with a 15-person crew to install the head.
+In all, the hundreds of lanterns and more than 15,000 LED lights make up 20 distinct displays, including a new star of the show—the Feng Huang, a mythical, phoenix-like bird found in East Asian mythology that symbolizes high virtue, grace and the union of Yin and Yang.
 The jaw-dropping piece floats on Symphony Lake, just a stones throw from the amphitheater stage.

-A typical guest may take approximately one hour to walk through the entire festival (note this is a self-guided walking tour).
-Food and beverages will be sold on-site, including coffee and hot chocolate (adults can get those spiked with Bailey's!), beer and wine.
+A typical guest may take approximately one hour to walk through the entire festival.
+Food and beverages will be sold on-site, including popcorn, pretzels, coffee and hot chocolate (adults can get those spiked with Bailey's!), plus beer and wine.
 Bring your cameras!
 Photography is encouraged—tag your photos on social media with #visitRaleigh and #NCChineseLanternFestival so we can check them out!

 The North Carolina Chinese Lantern Festival will be open Tues.-Sun., 6-10pm, and also open on Mon., Dec.
-24 and 31.
+23 and 30.
 Tickets are required (except for those ages two and under).
 Tickets are available online or at the box office at Koka Booth Amphitheatre.
-Tickets in advance are $10 for ages three-12, and $15 for ages 13 and up.
-Get more ticket details here.
+Tickets in advance are $10 for ages three through 12, and $15 for ages 13 and up.
 Parking is free at venue-owned parking lots.